LibreOffice/core/desktop/test/deployment/update/publisher/readme.txt

 http://updateext.services.openoffice.org/ProductUpdateService/check.Update

 pub8.oxt provides <publisher> and <release-notes>.
-These information should be transferred in the update feed and not those entered in the repository.
+This information should be transferred in the update feed and not those entered in the repository.

 Test